Who are the Addison Singers?

 The Addison Singers comprises two classical choirs – an auditioned Chamber Choir and larger non-auditioned Oratorio Choir; and two jazz choirs – an auditioned Jazz Ensemble and a larger non-auditioned all-female Jazz Choir.
 It also offers three different singing classes to meet the needs of beginners, intermediate and the more competent, experienced singer.

 The Addison Singers normally operate on three 10-week terms (the same as the schools) with a concert or recital at the end of each term.
-Rehearsals are held in Hammersmith on Monday (Jazz and Vocal Technique), Wednesday evenings (Classical Choirs and Learn to Read Music class ) and Thursday afternoons (Musicianship for Singers class); the times and subscriptions depend on which choir or class you join.
-Concerts are usually held in West London – Turnham Green, Notting Hill and Barnes.
+Rehearsals are held in Hammersmith on Monday (Jazz and Vocal Technique and Development), Tuesday evenings (and Sight singing with confidence class), Wednesday evenings (Classical Choirs) and Thursday afternoons (Musicianship for Singers class); the times and subscriptions depend on which choir or class you join.
+Concerts are usually held in West London – Acton, Turnham Green, Notting Hill and Barnes.

 The Jazz Choir is a non-auditioned, all-female group of approximately 45 ladies that explores jazz songs from the 1930s onwards, plus other popular music.
 There are a variety of approaches to develop group arrangements and fluency in jazz performance.

 The Jazz Ensemble is a small jazz singing group for experienced men and women singers.
 A high level of commitment with rehearsal attendance and practice at home is expected.
 Entry is by informal audition with the Jazz Ensemble conductor.

 The classes are open to all singers of mixed ability, except the Sight singing with confidence class which is aimed at singers who have little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.